w33ladalah/pensil-demo-app/README.md

 # Pencil Comfy Demo App

 A web application that generates images using ComfyUI's API based on text prompts.
+The app polls the generation status and only displays the image after completion.

 ## Getting Started